AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 You can process the response logs provided in queries, for instance to target only non-respondents when sending reminders, or to offer specific communications to respondents only.

-## Web form statuses

-This section describes the different status of a web form and the consequences when exporting/importing a webApp package from an instance to another (main case is from stage to prod).

-The four essentials WebbApp state are:``
-* Being Edited (0)
-* Pending Publication (5)
-* Online (10)
-* Closed (20)

-'Pending publication' is almost the same as 'Online', at first load of the url webApp in a browser, the WebApp will goes automatically publish and his state will be 'Online'.
+### Importing web form packages

+When exporting and importing a package including a web form from an instance to another instance, the web form status on the new instance can vary according to several conditions.
+They are listed below.

+When a form has the **[!UICONTROL Pending]** status, at first load of the web form URL in a browser, the form is automatically published and gets the **[!UICONTROL Online]** status. <!--can you explain what is the first load of the web form URL? when does it happen?--> <!--MOVE this sentence to "Life cycle of a form" section-->

+>[!NOTE]
+>
-When you Export in package a webApp, appstate is visible in the xml of the package. ( see appstate_in_package.png)
+>When you export a web form through a package, the form status is visible in the content of the resulting package. <!--how do you acess that?-->

-* You want the webApp to be online as soon as possible:
-If the state of the webApp is 'Online' or 'Pending Publication', it goes to 'Pending Publication', so at first call the webApp will be 'Online'

-* If the webApp is on state 'Being Edited', you export the webApp in a package and Import it in another instance ( main case is from stage to prod ):
+* If the web form status was **Pending** or **Online** when exported from the first instance, the form gets the **Pending** status on the new instance, and becomes **Online** on first call of the web form URL. <!--whether is it an existing or new form? if existing, does the new Pending/Online version overwrites the existing version, Online or Being Edited?-->

+* If the web form status was **Being Edited** when exported, there are two cases:

-  * This is not a new webApp but a modification on an existing webApp which is currently 'Online', the package is loaded in the instance but old version of the webApp remains 'Online' till the 'Publish' button on the webApp dashboard is pressed or using the Publication wizard.
+  * If the web form already exists on the new instance, this is a modification on an existing form.
+If the old version of the form was **Online**, it remains **Online** until the form is published again on the new instance.

-  * This is a new webApp on the instance where the package is imported, the webApp will be in 'Being Edited' state.
+  * If the web form is new on the instance where the package is imported, the web form gets the **Being Edited** status.

+>[!NOTE]
+>
+>Learn more on the different statuses of a web form in [this section](#life-cycle-of-a-form).